Skip to main content

 A long straddle is the better choice when you expect a big move, but you aren't willing to bet on just how dramatic it's going to be.
 You want a strategy that can profit from even a moderate swing in either direction.
 The downside is that the straddle often requires the most cost upfront to enter the trade.

-A short straddle is the better choice when you expect the stock price to stay near its current level and don’t anticipate much movement either way.
+A short straddle is the better choice when you expect the stock price to stay near its current level and don't anticipate much movement either way.
 You want a strategy that can profit from stability rather than volatility.
-The upside is that you collect premiums upfront, but the risk is much higher, since your losses can grow quickly if the stock moves sharply in either direction.
+The upside is that you collect premiums upfront, but the risk is much higher, since your losses can grow quickly if the stock moves quickly in either direction.

 When to use a strangle

-A long strangle is the better choice when you expect a big move and, as a tradeoff for spending less upfront, you’re willing to accept that the move has to be pretty dramatic for you to profit.
+A long strangle is the better choice when you expect a big move and, as a tradeoff for spending less upfront, you're willing to accept that the move has to be pronounced for you to profit.
 It gives you a lower-cost way to bet on the stock swinging in either direction.

 A short strangle is the better choice when you expect the stock to stay within a certain range and don't anticipate a major move in either direction.
 As a tradeoff for taking on more risk, you collect premiums upfront and profit if the stock price stays between the two strike prices until expiry.